What is Racial Equity? Learn the Racial Equity Definition with Examples

 Though the ultimate goal of racial equity may be equality, the route to achieving equity cannot be accomplished simply through treating everyone equally.
 It is achieved by “treating everyone equitably or justly according to their circumstances.”

-Examples of Racial Equity
+Racial Equity Examples’

 - In education: Affirmative action opponents often favor “race-neutral” admissions policies, which do not explicitly consider race.
 But, in the face of persistent structural inequality, such policies are anything but neutral and give non-people of color an unfair advantage.
 Consideration of all aspects of a student’s background for admission—including race—is critical to becoming a more equitable society.

 Embracing racial equity is important and necessary in order to create a more equitable and just future for all.
-But, how does one advance racial equity in their daily lives?
+But, how does one advance racial justice in their daily lives?
 Start with the racial equity framework we’ve listed below.

 Racial Equity Framework